 The main purpose and benefit of transformer oil reclamation is to completely restore the insulating oil back to new like condition without having to buy new oil or dispose of old oil.

-The GlobeCore Process of oil regeneration is performed by extracting water/moisture, acids, particulate matter and other undesirable contaminates such as unsaturated hydrocarbons, asphalt-resinous substances, sulfur and nitrogen compounds from the oil.
+The GlobeCore Process of oil reclamation is performed by extracting water/moisture, acids, particulate matter and other undesirable contaminates such as unsaturated hydrocarbons, asphalt-resinous substances, sulfur and nitrogen compounds from the oil.
 The process of regenerating transformer oil uses various technologies based on (1) physical, (2) physico-chemical and (3) chemical processes.

-There are several chemical methods of deep oil regeneration.
+There are several chemical methods of deep oil reclamation.
 The most common one consists of an acid-alkaline-earth method.
-This method of oil cleaning is based on treating the oil with sulfuric acid.
+This method of oil purification is based on treating the oil with sulfuric acid.
 The sulfuric acid acts to compact and bind all the unstable compounds into an acid sludge oil.
 Tar is then removed by “settling” and the remains of the sulfuric acid and organic acids are neutralized by the use of an alkali treating oil.
 Following that, the oil is washed with distilled water, dried and treated for complete neutralization with bleaching earth.
 After final filtration, the oil becomes completely regenerated.

 - Mechanical – To remove from the oil moisture/water and solid contaminants (filtration, centrifugal action, sludge removal);